louismullie/temp-data/markdown_final/19ac4bdf-cb18-7fe5-a3b3-e7fea6294d6b.md

 Buprenorphine treatment duration

 We identified individuals with at least one prescription of buprenorphine between the years 1997 to 2019 and categorized them into (a) patients with buprenorphine prescription duration of less than 6 months (short-BTD) and (b) patients with buprenorphine prescription duration of equal to or greater than 6 months (long-BTD).
 This categorization was based on evidence suggesting that patients retained in treatment beyond 6 months show improved outcomes.
 Because we lacked information regarding the end date of the buprenorphine prescription, we employed a pragmatic approach by considering the standard 30-day duration for pharmacy fills.
 To classify patients into the long-BTD group, we established a criterion of requiring at least six buprenorphine prescriptions within a 6-month interval that was calculated as the time between consecutive prescriptions.
 The buprenorphine-related prescriptions are listed in Supplementary Table 1.
-To enrich the population of patients for whom VUMC was the most likely source of primary care, we used a heuristic ‘medical home’ definition (i.e. at least five codes on different days over a span of 3 years).
+To enrich the population of patients for whom VUMC was the most likely source of primary care, we used a heuristic 'medical home' definition (i.e. at least five codes on different days over a span of 3 years).
 We chose this approach to reduce confounding due to systematic missing values in the data.
 We also removed from the sample all individuals who had at least one cancer-related ICD-code, taking into account that cancer-related pain may be related to long-term analgesic use.
 Finally, although the vast majority of buprenorphine products used in VUMC are for OUD, there are two buprenorphine products that are used for pain in the outpatient clinics by the pain medicine physicians (i.e. Belbuca and Butrans).
 Fourteen percent (14%) of the total sample had received this prescription, and we also removed these individuals from our analyses.
 This resulted in a total of 6686 patients with short-BTD and 1282 patients with long-BTD.

 ---